10 common mistakes that could ruin your enrichment analysis

 8. Using outdated gene identifiers and gene sets

-Data repositories like GEO25 contain thousands of previously published data sets that we can reanalyse with new pathway databases and software tools to gain further insights.
+Data repositories like GEO [29] contain thousands of previously published data sets that we can reanalyse with new pathway databases and software tools to gain further insights.
 However, when the data is several years old, we should use it with caution, as many gene names may have changed.
-For example, Illumina’s EPIC DNA Methylation microarray was released in 2016, and in the following eight years, 3,253 of 22,588 gene names on the chip have changed (14.4%)26.
-Therefore, these genes wouldn’t be recognised by the pathway enrichment software.
-To update defunct gene symbols, the HGNChelper R package can help27, also having the benefit of fixing gene symbols corrupted by Excel autocorrect, which are unfortunately common in GEO28.
+For example, Illumina’s EPIC DNA Methylation microarray was released in 2016, and in the following eight years, 3,253 of 22,588 gene names on the chip changed (14.4%) [30].
+Therefore, these genes would not be recognised by the pathway enrichment software.
+To update defunct gene symbols, the HGNChelper R package can help [31], also having the benefit of fixing gene symbols corrupted by Excel autocorrect, which are unfortunately common in GEO [32].
 Persistent gene identifiers like Ensembl (eg: ENSG00000180096) and HGNC (eg: HGNC:2879) are less likely to change over time and are therefore preferable over gene symbols (eg: SEPTIN1) for FEA.
+The depth of pathway databases increases constantly as annotation consortia continue assimilating functional information from the literature (See Figure 6), and the quality of annotations strongly influences the findings [33].
+Therefore, it is generally best to download and use the newest available version of the gene sets.

 9. Bad presentation

-5. Figures missing key elements such as axis labels32,41–44.
+4. Figures missing key elements such as axis labels.

 10. Neglecting methods reproducibility